geckoflume/FoodIST-Server/README.md

  - Fetch/add/delete/update dishes
  - Fetch/add/delete picture dishes

- For the usage, please read [How to use / Endpoints](#how-to-use-endpoints).
+For usage, please read [How to use / Endpoints](#how-to-use--endpoints).
+This project is deployed on [https://data.florianmornet.fr/api/](http://data.florianmornet.fr/api/), feel free to give it a try!

 ## TODO

- - Add authentication and support for TLS/SSL with HTTPS
+ - Add authentication

 ## Specifications